AugustoBernardes/Login-Rest-2.0/README.md

 # Login-Rest-2.0
 ⚒This is the login rest 2.0 with templates and all working and running on heroku.
 The features added were , the error sistem check if is a email, the password length is greater than 6 , and validate if already have a user with this email.
-After this save the user and encrypt you password.
+After this save the user and encrypt you password.And adding the JWT token on cookies and cheking if is a logged user!
 # Dependencies

 Here have all the dependencies that you need to use it...